 Keith D. Harris

-Keith is an Associate Professor Agricultural Economics at Kansas State University.
+Keith was formerly an Associate Professor Agricultural Economics at Kansas State University.
 Dr. Harris earned a Ph.D. from the University of Missouri-Columbia, a Master of Agribusiness from Kansas State University, and a B.S. from Lincoln University, MO.
-His research is published in peer-reviewed academic journals related to agribusiness management, financial and environmental sustainability, and food networks.
-The research is of particular interests to growers, auctions, processors, wholesalers, retailers, and specialty shops involved in agrifood supply chains.
-Dr. Harris teaches graduate and undergraduate courses in Agribusiness Management Strategy, Supply Chain Management and Managerial Economics.
 Prior to an academic career, Keith worked in commodity risk management, international procurement, and supply chain management strategy for General Mills, Sara Lee Foods, and Farmland Foods.
 Keith is a returned Peace Corps Volunteer.
 He served as an Agribusiness Advisor to the Honduran Ministry of Natural Resources where he helped develop agribusiness opportunities from tropical agriculture.